 SM 81.9NSM NSM Part I/II

-Changes to initia l documents I I
+Changes to initial documents ents

-Sponsor Change of sponsor entity that involves additional changes: e.g. insurance, legal representative, addition of a new sponsor/co-sponsor Change of the existing sponsor's name, keeping the same legal entity Change of existing sponsor 72 or co-sponsor legal entity if it does not involve additional changes in the trial documentation apart from administrative changes Changes regarding which co- sponsor is responsible for the tasks referred to in article 72(2) of the Clinical Trial Regulation contact details e.g. change of mailing address (like PO Box, not physical change) or email address of a site without impact for the supervision
+Sponsor Change of sponsor entity that involves additional changes: e.g. insurance, legal representative, addition of a new sponsor/co-sponsor Change of the existing sponsor's mane, keeping the same legal contact details e.g. change of mailing address (like PO Box, not Change of existing sponsor (74) physical change) or co-sponsor legal entity if it address of a site without does not involve additional changes in the trial documentation apart from administrative changes Changes regarding which cosponsor is responsible for the tasks referred to in article 72(2) of the Clinical Trial Regulation Minor changes in the contact details e.g. change of mailing address (like PO Box, not physical change) or email address of a site without impact for the supervision of the trial

-72 Co sponsor is used in this document in the meaning of Art 72 of the CTR
+(7^4) Co sponsor is used in this document in the meaning of Art 72 of the CTR